gboehl/dynare/doc/manual/source/the-model-file.rst

     The equations must be specified by a list of tag values, separated by commas.
-Each element of the list is either a simple quoted string, in which case it designates an equation by its ``name`` tag; or a tag name (without quotes), followed by an equal sign, then by the tag value (within quotes).
+Each element of the list is either a simple quoted string, in which case it designates an equation by its ``name`` tag; or a tag name (without quotes), followed by an equal sign, then by the tag value (within quotes);
+    or a list of tag-equals-value pairs separated by commas and enclosed within brackets, in which case this element removes the equation(s) that has all these tags with the corresponding values.

     Each removed equation must either have an ``endogenous`` tag, or have a left hand side containing a single endogenous variable.
 The corresponding